equinor/witsml-explorer/Docs/deep_linking.md

 Url encoded version which needs to be used:

-%3Ffilter%3D%7B%22name%22%3A%22test%22%7D
+?filter=%7B%22name%22%3A%22test%22%7D

 ### Log Curve Values View
-/servers/:serverUrl/wells/:wellUid/wellbores/:wellboreUid/objectgroups/:objectGroup/logtypes/:logType/objects/:objectUid/curvevalues
+/servers/:serverUrl/wells/:wellUid/wellbores/:wellboreUid/objectgroups/:objectGroup/logtypes/:logType/objects/:objectUid/curvevalues?startIndex=<start index>&endIndex=<end index>&mnemonics=<mnemonics>

-#### Additional params for searching
+#### Additional params for limiting the data to the given range and mnemonics

-If there is a need to search in result, following parameters need to be filled up:
+If there is a need to limit the data in result, following parameters need to be filled up:

   - startIndex
   - endIndex